-- finalising construction of proposed water storages as early as possible to increase site yield; - limiting the extent of disturbance to reduce dust suppression requirements; - pumping water from the Hunter River only when a low trigger volume for the mine water storage has been reached.
-All surface and groundwater will be taken in accordance with WALs; and - regularly reviewing water use to identify areas for reduction and identify best practice technologies.
+- finalising construction of proposed water storages as early as possible to increase site yield; - limiting the extent of disturbance to reduce dust suppression requirements; - all surface and groundwater will be taken in accordance with WALs; and - regularly reviewing water use to identify areas for reduction and identify best practice technologies.
 This will be reviewed every year as part of the Annual Review process (Section 9.1).